Expertium/expertium.github.io/Benchmark.md

 ## Algorithms

+Most of the algorithms are based on the Stability, Retrievability (alternatively Half-Life, Probability) model of memory, or it's extension, Difficulty, Stability, Retrievability (alternatively Difficulty, Half-Life, Probability).
+I will refer to the former as the SR model and to the latter as the DSR model.

 ### FSRS family

+All FSRS algorithms use the DSR model of memory.

 1.​ ​FSRS v3.
 It was the first version of FSRS that people actually used, it was released in October 2022.
 It wasn't terrible, but it had issues.
 Jarrett, I, and several other users have proposed and tested several dozens of ideas (only a handful of them proved to be effective) to improve the algorithm.